ClementNerma/Rave/docs/books/concepts.md

 _NOTE :_ The `~` symbol means "approximative".

 These last types work with a single integer digit, a decimal part and an exponent.
 For example, `12.8` will be represented in a `float` as `1.28 * 10^1`.
 This is why, when dealing with numbers that have a large amount of digits, some may be lost because of the limited precision of these types.

+Note that 64-bit numbers even work on 32-bit processors, as they are part of the language specifications.

 #### Overflow and underflow